rdmorganiser/rdmo-docs/docs/deployment/apache.md

 python manage.py collectstatic --clear
 ```

-in your virtual environment  (`--clean` removes existing files before collecting).
+in your virtual environment  (`--clear` removes existing files before collecting).

 In order to apply changes to the RDMO code (e.g. after an [upgrade](../upgrade/index)), the webserver needs to be reloaded or the `config/wsgi.py` file needs to appear modified.
 This can be done using the `touch` command: